sanjanamamdapur/PatternSymmetryEEG_TeamPython/README.md

 cd EEGProject

 # 2. Create the conda environment (takes ~3 min)
-conda env create -f environment.yml conda activate eeg_project
+conda env create -f environment.yml (This file contains all the necessary installations and running this will ensure you have the entire setup ready) conda activate eeg_project

 # 3. Set your local data path